Trust-Anchor-Group/AgentApiCSharp/README.md

 # AgentApiCSharp

-C#-implementation of the Agent API
+A C#-implementation of the Agent API